data301-2021-summer2/project-group12-project/README.md

 ## Team Members

 - Dhairya Bhatia: I am Dhairya Bhatia, about to enter sophomore year of college in  winter 2021 session.
-- Saksham Rana: one sentence about you!
+- Saksham Rana: I am Saksham Rana, second year computer science student at UBCO.  !
 - Connor McTavish: one sentence about you!

 ## References